September real estate report: Buyers need more sellers

-HIGH COUNTRY — Realtors® in the High Country are certainly working hard for both buyers and sellers in the area, however the low levels of housing inventory compared to the high number of interested Buyers, is proving to be a tricky juggling act that Realtors® are contending with currently.
+HIGH COUNTRY — Realtors® in the High Country are certainly working hard for both buyers and sellers in the area, however the low levels of housing inventory compared to the high number of interested Buyers, is proving to be a tricky juggling act for Realtors®.

 INVENTORY: The High Country MLS recorded 504 residential properties and 2,297 land listings at the first of September.
 October began with a few more homes on the market, showing 517 listed as of Oct.
 7. MLS records for this year show the housing supply levels fluctuating from a low of 350, recorded in April, to a high of 576 recorded in August, although most months sees around 500 properties available.